Also known as: Chaste Tree, Chasteberry, Monk's Pepper, Abraham's Balm, Agnus Castus

 What are the side effects of Vitex / Chaste Tree Berry?

 Vitex should not be used during pregnancy, as its hormonal-modulating effects are contraindicated once conception occurs.
 It should not be combined with hormonal contraceptives, IVF medications, or dopamine agonist drugs (bromocriptine, cabergoline) due to pharmacological overlap.
 Women with hormone-sensitive conditions (certain breast cancers, endometriosis, uterine fibroids) should consult a practitioner before use.
 Vitex may reduce the effectiveness of oral contraceptives.
 Adolescents should avoid vitex until menstrual cycles have had time to establish naturally (typically 2-3 years after menarche).
 Side effects are rare but may include mild headache, gastrointestinal upset, or skin rash.
-When taken appropriately for your constitution, side effects are generally minimal.
+When taken appropriately for the constitution, side effects are generally minimal.

 Which dosha type benefits most from Vitex / Chaste Tree Berry?